franzbu/EnhancedSpaces.spoon/README.md

 Well, first, spending your time with SpaceHammer will actually save you time.
 As far as the capabilities of this tool are concerned, the answer is simple: it helps you organize your workspace, which comes down to two main tasks: managing your spaces and your applications and windows on them.

 When it comes to spaces, SpaceHammer provides a new implementation of what Apple has straightforwardly termed 'Spaces'; in SpaceHammer they are called mSpaces.
-This means that you can arrange your windows not only on one screen but on as many as you want and then easily switch between these 'screens' or, to use SpaceHammer's term, mSpaces.
+This means that you can arrange your windows not only on one screen but on as many as you like and then easily switch between these 'screens' or, to use SpaceHammer's terminology, mSpaces.
 You can actually do more than that with mSpaces, so can you place one window on more than one mSpace at a time; more about this advanced feature later.

-mSpaces follow the approach of representing windows rather than containing them, which, for instance, makes it possible to have the same window on more than one mSpace.
-When it comes to managing windows, they are positioned and resized with keyboard shortcuts or a flick of your pointing device according to your demands.
+When it comes to managing windows on these mSpaces, they are positioned and resized according to your wishes with keyboard shortcuts or a flick of your pointing device.

 'Still, this is nothing really new', I hear you say, and you are right.
-You might be surprised, though, what difference sometimes even a slightly altered approach can make.
+You might be surprised, though, what difference a slightly altered approach can make.
 But read on and judge for yourself.

 One last thing before we dive in: windows and mSpaces can be handled using your keyboard only; however, similar to other operations, at times it is simpler and faster to use keyboard and pointing device together.
-Thus SpaceHammer provides this additional option wherever it is beneficial.
+Thus SpaceHammer provides both options whenever it is beneficial.

 ## Installation

 SpaceHammer requires [Hammerspoon](https://www.hammerspoon.org/), so if you have not been using the latter yet, go ahead with its installation.
-Besides installing Hammerspoon for SpaceHammer's sake, you might be further interested in Hammerspoon's virtually endless possibilities for taylor-made customizations for your macOS.
+Besides installing Hammerspoon for SpaceHammer's sake, at a later stage you might also be interested in Hammerspoon's virtually endless possibilities for taylor-made customizations for your macOS.

 To install SpaceHammer, after downloading and unzipping, move the folder to ~/.hammerspoon/Spoons and make sure the name of the folder is 'SpaceHammer.spoon'.